-Government measures supporting business, COVID-19, as of May 25
+Government measures supporting business, COVID-19

 economic measures supporting business approved by czech authorities (valid)